 All Sections are optional, except as described under Processing Expectations.
-If a content type is not used, no folder should be created.
+If a content type is not used, the folder may be omitted.

-Package Object Sequences
+Package Object Sections can support subdirectories.

-The files in a given Section may be divided among multiple logical groups, called Package Object Sequences.
-A Section may divide its contents into multiple Sequences to represent concepts such as distinct workflow tasks or other sub-package groupings.
-Each Sequence is identified by a positive integer that must be unique within its containing Section.
-(Sequence ids do not need to be unique across the entire package.)

-By default, all non-empty Sections consist of a single Sequence that contain all the objects in that Section.

-Package Description File (manifest.xml)

-The Package Description File contains information on all Package Objects included in the Container.
-Any Objects not described by the Container can be ignored by package processors.
+Ordering of Package Objects

+The objects within a section may be assigned a positive integer as a sequence number.
+Sequence numbers provide information about the intended order of processing for the objects in that section.
+For example, if there are multiple bilingual files in the bilingual section, they should be presented to the user for translation in the order specified by their sequence numbers.

+Request and Response Packages

+Packages are classified as either Requests or Responses.
+The Package Definition File for a Request TIPP describe a localization task to be performed, along with all necessary TIP information to perform the task.
+A Response package contains information about the results of an attempt to process a given Request.

+A Response package is a distinct package with its own unique identifier.
+It embeds the ID of the Request package to which it responds as part of its Response metadata.

+A Response package reports either "Success" or "Failure" of the task described in the referenced Request package.

 Transitivity

 The first version of the TIPP will not support transitive packages.
 Each package will be generated exclusively for one unidirectional communication path and has reached the end of its lifecycle after it has been unpacked and processed.
 For the return path or a forwarding path, new packages will be generated.
 A reference ID is used to identify returning packages.